 - Level 2 Diploma Equine Assisted Learning

-Lisa has a passion for helping people of all ages, as well as kind, caring and very nurturing.
+Lisa is an LSA with Elysian, She has a passion for helping people of all ages, as well as kind, caring and very nurturing.
 She has worked in a variety of settings caring for people.
 Together with many different childcare settings from a private nanny to Nursery Assistant, Teaching assistant within Primary Schools including a variety of SEND needs.
 Lisa has also worked as a Speech and Language assistant working one to one for some years.
 Growing up on a farm Lisa has had first-hand experience on how working life on a farm and a variety of animals offer great therapeutic benefit, especially young people.
 Growing up with horses and competing in all areas as well as dressage, training on Lipizzaner Stallions which taught her an incredible deep natural connection with horses.

 Lisa’s Qualifications & Skills are: